Healthy Homes Assessment Normandale

 Callum

-When do I need to be in compliance with the Healthy Homes Standards?
+What time Do I need to be in compliance with The Healthy Homes Standards?

 Normandale Healthy Homes Compliance Timeframes

-Tenancies that were signed beginning on 1 July 2019 and 30 June 2021
+Tenancies signed from 1 July 2019 to 30 June 2021

-• A Healthy Homes Statement of Intent to Comply An Insulation Statement as well as an Insurance Statement should be included with any renewal, new or amended tenancy agreement.
+• A Healthy Homes Statement of Intent to Comply as well as an Insulation Statement, and an Insurance Statement should be included with any renewal, new or altered tenancy contract.

-From 1 July 2021
+Beginning 1 July 2021

 Unreasonable Gaps & Holes